 If you’re reading this article you probably already know how terrible GoDaddy is either had the unfortunate experience of using GoDaddy only to regret it and come here searching for an alternative or maybe you’ve just heard enough horror stories to know better.

-Bottom line you want to as far from Godaddy as humanly possible and go for a better alternative!
+Bottom line you want to be as far from Godaddy as humanly possible and go for a better alternative!

 In fact, those who have tried it have changed their hosting from Godaddy to Siteground, FastComet, GreenGeeks etc were because almost all of them were tired of expensive renewal fees, terrible customer service and vulnerable hosting that come with the supposedly “cheaper” Godaddy!